HL7/fhir-for-fair/input/pagecontent/index.md

 **Government agencies**

-  - Funding institutions that want to ensure the sustainable usability of their projects
+  - Funding institutions that want to ensure the sustainable usability of their projects.

   - Legislators issuing guidelines for the use of personal data (GDPR, Data Governance Act)

-  - Regulatory bodies providing best practice guidelines
+  - Regulatory bodies providing best practice guidelines.

 **Public**